 Preventing Coal Mine Accidents

-Posted on behalf of The Bell Law Firm, PLLC on Feb 01, 2011 in Coal Mining Accidents
+Posted on behalf of Stewart Bell, PLLC on Feb 01, 2011 in Coal Mining Accidents

 In many of our previous posts, we have mentioned the Mine Safety and Health Administration (MSHA).
 The MSHA is a division of the U.S. Labor Department tasked with reducing injury, illness and death in American mines by implementing programs and activities.
 The responsibilities of the MSHA are specified by the Federal Mine Safety and Health Act of 1977.
 This act, which was created to help prevent a coal mine accident or other disaster, applies to every mining operation in the United States.